Words & Images: James Bird

 So, with a Dictaphone, a bunch of phone numbers, and an Italian vocabulary more Steve Stone than Rosetta Stone, I went to have a chat with the psychologists, the lads playing cards, the journalists, and the merchandise sellers for whom Diego Armando Maradona is still a big part of the air they breathe.

 We're on the way back from lunch.
-Stomach talking through pasta and bread and meat and cheese and coffee.
+Stomachs talking through pasta and bread and meat and cheese and coffee.
 Halfway towards the Centro Storico, I spot a Napoli flag on the wall of a dusty carpenter's workshop.
 There are three blokes in there, all hammering away at things and shouting at each other over the top of the wood thudthudthuds.
 By the time we've established that 'Io una giornalista Inglese' that is 'scritto-ing uno articolo e Diego Maradona’ there are three big bottles of Peroni and four prosciutto crudo panini nestled amongst the wood chippings on the bench.
 These are all good things.

 Giuseppe pops open a beer with his chisel, glugs a load into some plastic cups, and pulls a poster from a cupboard of Maradona balancing a ball on his head.
 He points at a photo behind the tool rack of Maradona with his arms around a load of Neapolitans.
 Outside in the heat, and inside in the shade, Maradona appears on walls and out of cupboards as soon as you mention his name.
-Just like that.
 A poltergeist.

 Giuseppe refills our plastic cups and tells me about another time Maradona just appeared.